mosip/inji-certify/docs/VC-Revocation-Support.md

    - ledger
    - credential_status_transaction
 2. Configuration: Set the required properties as shown above.
 3. Credential Configuration: For each credential type that should support revocation, set the credentialStatusPurposes field (e.g., to revocation) in the credential-configuration API using the /credential-configurations endpoint.
-The value of credentialStatusPurposes must be one of the values configured in mosip.certify.data-provider-plugin.credential-status.allowed-status-purposes.
+The value of credentialStatusPurposes must be one of the values configured in `mosip.certify.data-provider-plugin.credential-status.allowed-status-purposes`.
 This enables VC Revocation functionality at the credential-type level.

     **Sample request to enable revocation for a credential type**:
     ```json